 Audience Award ($3,000)

-The Seumas McNally Grand Prize Winner also will receive three (3) All Access Passes to the 2014 Game Developers Conference (approximate value of $6,000), and special coverage in a Sponsor-issued press release.
+The Seumas McNally Grand Prize Winner also will receive three (3) All Access Passes to the 2018 Game Developers Conference (approximate value of $6,000).

-The estimated total value of each Winner prize package other than the Seumas McNally Grand Prize is approximately $9,000.00.
-The estimated total value of the Seumas McNally Grand Prize is approximately $36,000.
-The estimated total value of the five (5) Winner prize packages and the Seumas McNally Grand Prize is approximately $84,000.
+The estimated total value of each Winner prize package other than the Seumas McNally Grand Prize and the Nuovo Award is approximately $8,250.00.
+The estimated total value of the Nuovo Award is approximately $10,250.00.
+The estimated total value of the Seumas McNally Grand Prize is approximately $41,250.00.
+The estimated total value of the seven (7) Winner prize packages and the Seumas McNally Grand Prize is approximately $99,200.00.

 All prizes will be awarded on-site at the Conference where possible.
 It is possible that some or all Winners may be offered gifts from Conference sponsors or other third parties.
 Sponsor makes no representation or warranty that any such gifts will be offered or received, does not endorse any such gifts, and is no way responsible for any such gifts.

-The Contest is open only to business entities and to individuals who are 13 years or older, in each case who have access to the Internet on or before October 17th, 2012.
+The Contest is open only to business entities and to individuals who are 13 years or older, in each case who have access to the Internet on or before October 24, 2016.
+Only games that have been developed in vast majority by full or part-time college or high school students during the semester (or local equivalent) prior to submitting are eligible for entry into the Best Student Game category and the reduced student submission rate of $25.
+If a student game has been developed with significant portions of the assets contributed by non-students, it is not eligible for entry as a student game.
+If entrants to the Contest are in doubt about the amount of externally created or contributed content in their game, please contact the organizers for clarification.
 Individuals under the age of 18 years must provide evidence of parent or legal guardian consent satisfactory to Sponsor.
 Sponsor, its parents, subsidiaries, and affiliates, and its advertising, promotion, and production agencies, as well as employees of any of the foregoing, members of such employees' immediate families (including spouse, parents, siblings, grandparents, grandchildren, step-children, step-parents and in-laws), and persons with whom such employees are domiciled, are not eligible.
 In addition to the foregoing general eligibility requirements, the following additional requirements must be met:

 - Independently Created: The Nominating Committee must be confident that the submitted game was created in the 'indie spirit' by an independent game developer, fulfilling the question asked on the entry form.
 The Nominating Committee reserves the right to refuse any game at its sole discretion.